Why do most retail digital transformations fail?

 Vendor-Neutral Zone Business Requirements Customer journeys Integration Specification Data flows, rules Vendor Evaluation RFP, demos Implementation Acceptance criteria

-Specira enables this vendor-neutral approach by using conversational AI to capture your integration requirements in a structured, platform-agnostic format.
-The output is not a document written by a vendor, and not a six-month consultant engagement.
-Instead, you get three concrete deliverables that you can use immediately to evaluate any vendor combination objectively:
+Specira makes this vendor-neutral approach practical by using conversational AI to capture your integration requirements in a structured, platform-agnostic format.
+No vendor sales team writing your spec.
+No six-month consulting engagement bleeding budget before you've even picked a platform.
+What you get are three concrete deliverables (and we mean genuinely useful documents, not filler) that you can hand to any vendor combination and evaluate them objectively:

 • Integration Specification Document: Defines what data must flow between your order management, warehouse management, e-commerce, and point-of-sale systems, including synchronization rules, error handling, and latency requirements.